XeoN-GHMB/vi-docs/README.md

 # vi-docs
-Documentation of a veriety of vi libraries
+Documentation of a variety of vi libraries